Puerto Rico Highway 14

-Puerto Rico Highway 14 (PR-14) is a main highway connecting Cayey, Puerto Rico to Ponce, Puerto Rico.
+Puerto Rico Highway 14 (PR-14) is a main highway connecting Ponce to Cayey, Puerto Rico.
 The road runs the same course as the historic Carretera Central.
-The Coamo-to-Ponce section of PR-14 was built under the direction of Spanish engineer Raimundo Camprubí Escudero (b.
-Pamplona 15 March 1846 - d.
+The Ponce-to-Coamo section of PR-14 was built under the direction of Spanish engineer Raimundo Camprubí Escudero (b.
+Pamplona 15 March 1846 – d.
 Madrid 1924).

 Route description

 Except in the city of Ponce where (with the exception of the Ponce Historic Zone) the road is a 4-lane road known as Avenida Tito Castro, the rest of PR-14 is a two-lane country road as it makes its way through the four towns it runs through, Juana Díaz, Coamo, Aibonito and Cayey.
 PR-14 is one of the roads that lead into the Ponce Historic Zone.

 Major intersections

+Related route

+Puerto Rico Highway 14R (Carretera Ramal 14, abbreviated Ramal PR-14 or PR-14R) is a road that branches off from PR-14 and ends at PR-123 in downtown Ponce.
+Its route is part of Unión and Guadalupe streets.